Christian Walker Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- Keller gets the start for the Royals, his fifth of the season.
-He is 2-2 with a 3.00 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- The Royals are sending Singer (1-2) out for his fifth start of the season.
+He is 1-2 with an 8.14 ERA and 19 strikeouts through 21 2/3 innings pitched.

-- In his most recent time out on Tuesday against the Texas Rangers, the righty tossed four innings, allowing three earned runs while surrendering three hits.
+- The righty last pitched on Wednesday against the Texas Rangers, when he tossed five innings, allowing five earned runs while giving up six hits.

-- The 27-year-old has put up an ERA of 3.00, with 7.7 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .194 batting average against him.
+- In four games this season, the 26-year-old has amassed an ERA of 8.14, with 8.1 strikeouts per nine innings.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.